mmahsereci/mmahsereci.github.io/_posts/2021-09-06-invariant-gp.md

 Gaussian processes can be understood as "distributions over functions" providing prior models for unknown functions.
 The kernel which identifies the GP can be used to encode known properties of the function such as smoothness or stationarity.
-A somewhat more exotic charcateristic is *invariance to input transformations* which we'll explore here.
+A somewhat more exotic characteristic is *invariance to input transformations* which we'll explore here.

 ## What is an invariant function?